close up of a flea that will be eliminated by the best flea treatment for cats

 When looking for an effective flea treatment for your feline friend, the climate always plays a factor.
 Similarly to treatment for dogs, the Florida weather can be an obstacle.
 Bravecto has been proven to work effectively in warmer weather, which is why it is a common selection in the fight against fleas.

 With Bravecto, the treatment is fast, convenient, and long-lasting.
-A single dose protects nearly 3 times longer than a typical treatment, which means less applications.
+A single dose protects nearly 3 times longer than a typical treatment, which means fewer applications.
 In addition to maximum flea protection, the product also defends your cat against ticks.
 These pests can be a major nuisance, which is why having a flea and tick plan is key for most pet owners.

 cleaning supplies used to clean a house from flea infestation